 - Many are putting themselves through college and the strain becomes too much.

-- The students get a promotion offer at their part time job that can help their lifestyle, but cuts into their education.
+- The students get a promotion offer at their part-time job that can help their lifestyle, but cuts into their education.

-- In some technical schools, students get some hands on information and drop out to get an entry-level position before finishing their classes.
+- In some technical schools, students get some hands-on information and drop out to get an entry-level position before finishing their classes.

 No matter the reason the students drop out, it shows a disconnect between the higher ed institution and their student body.
 Dropout rates can be decreased.
-Let’s look how to achieve it.
+Let’s look at how to achieve it.